Birds

 • Lake Okeechobee Recovery: Wood Storks forage in and nest around this beleagured big lake.
 Cleaning up the lake will help storks and a suite of other animals, as well as the Everglades itself.

 • Corkscrew Swamp Sanctuary: This Audubon Sanctuary in Southwest Florida protects one of the state’s largest Wood Stork rookeries.
-Audubon actively manages the sanctuary for the storks’ benefit, and we advocate for their feeding grounds downstream.
+Audubon actively manages the Sanctuary for the storks’ benefit, and we advocate for their feeding grounds downstream.
+Click here to learn more about restoration efforts at the Sanctuary.

 Related